ninabreznik/women-teach-coding/README.md

 # women-teach-coding
-Registry of amazing open source women who create coding tutorials
+Registry of amazing open source women who create coding tutorials.
+This is a non-paid and open source project.
+Everyone is invited to use the data and/or contribute to the registry.

+# license

+MIT

 ![Xueh Magrini Troll *** Xuehka](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/9adfa749982813.58c3cefe444f6.gif)

 Image by [Xuehka](http://xuehka.blogspot.co.uk/)